jrevillini/simple-lightgallery/readme.txt

 1. Select in which post_types and taxonomies you want the lightGallery to be loaded.
 1. Make sure you are using the correct [markup](https://www.lightgalleryjs.com/docs/getting-started/#the-markup) and the appropriate [initialization](https://www.lightgalleryjs.com/docs/getting-started/#initialize-lightgallery) for your galleries.
+1. If you want to use lightGallery with WP native `[gallery]` shortcode make sure to use it with the option `link="file"`.

 * For more usage tips, go to [lightGallery officialy site](https://www.lightgalleryjs.com/)

 == Installation ==

 1. Install and activate Simple lightGallery plugin
+2. Either use your own markup and code to initialize it on the frontend or enable the support for the WP `[gallery]` shortcode.

 = Credits =